bazelbuild/migration-tooling/README.md

 ## `transitive_maven_jar`

-After the initial migration, one can use the `transitive_maven_jar` repository rule to manage one's external maven dependencies.
+The `transitive_maven_jar` repository rule exposes the specified Maven jars, as well as their transitive dependencies under one target.
+This alleviates the need to run `generate_workspace` whenever dependencies change.
+However, it comes at the cost of re-fetching dependencies.

 First, add the following to your `WORKSPACE` file: